 #5 Grab Those Hats & Sunglasses!

 On a nice, sunny day, make sure your senior loved one is protected from the harsh UV sunrays.
 Apply sunscreen, grab a hat, and don't forget those sunglasses.

 The warning signs of overheating include dry flushed skin, nausea or vomiting, headache, heavy breathing or a rapid pulse, lack of perspiration, and fainting.
 If your senior loved one begins to experience any of these symptoms, it's important to seek medical attention right away.

 #7 Don't Spend Extended Time Outside

-It's wonderful to heat outside for a bit but too much exposure to the heat can be risky.
-Plan short outings outdoors and then to spend time indoors to cool off and recover.
+It's wonderful to heat outside for a bit, but too much exposure to the heat can be risky.
+Plan short outings outdoors, and then spend time indoors to cool off and recover.

 #8 Check In With Family & Doctors